Respite care

 How much does respite care cost?

-If you receive community-based respite care, it may be funded by the government’s Commonwealth Home Support Programme.
-If you can afford it, you will be asked to contribute to some of the cost.
+If the person you care for receives community-based respite care, it may be funded by the government's Commonwealth Home Support Programme.
+If they can afford it, they will be asked to contribute to some of the cost.

-If you receive residential respite care in an aged care home, you will have to pay a basic daily fee and sometimes a booking fee.
+If the person you care for receives residential respite care in an aged care home, they will have to pay a basic daily fee and sometimes a booking fee.
 The maximum basic daily fee for respite is set at 85% of the age pension.

 Find out more about costs of respite care for people aged over 65 years.